iSchomer/Dualfoil_Storage_Device/user_guide.md

   4. Current density
   5. Porewall flux and Butler-Volmer kinetics
   6. Ohm's Law in the matrix
-    + solves for matrix potential
+    + solves for matrix potential (solid phase)
-  7. Mode converge
+  7. None
+    + Assists with convergance
   8. Material Balance and kinetics of side reactions 1 and 2
   9. Kinetics only for side reactions 3